Egypt is home to a variety of interesting and unique snakes.

 The Egyptian Cobra is one of Egypt’s most iconic and venomous snakes.
 Also known as the Asp, this species is famous for its hooded appearance and deadly venom.

-It can grow up to two meters in length and has a distinctive brown or olive-colored body with dark bands or spots.
+It can grow up to two meters long and has a distinctive brown or olive-colored body with dark bands or spots.

-The Egyptian Cobra is typically found in a variety of habitats, including deserts, forests, and farmlands.
+The Egyptian Cobra is typically found in various habitats, including deserts, forests, and farmlands.

 This snake is known for its aggressive behavior and will strike if it feels threatened.
 Its venom contains neurotoxins that can cause paralysis, respiratory failure, and even death.